NicholasTYD/CS5478_Group_Project/README.md

 ### Walls and Shelves

 *Walls* and *shelves* act as rigid, unmoving obstacles that *agents* must avoid.
-They are functionally identical, and serve no other additional functions (*Agents* do not interact with shelves, see~Section \ref{ap:spec_endpoints}).
+They are functionally identical, and serve no other additional functions (*Agents* do not interact with shelves).
 Running into said obstacles will result in a collision.

 ### Endpoints